chryzsh/DarthSidious/general/password-cracking.md

 ![](/assets/pwcrack.png)

 One of the most fun parts of a pentest!
 Sit back with a cup of coffee and enjoy passwords flowing across the screen for hours on end.
 I am a sucker for hashcat so this article is pretty much going to be details for using that.
-John is a viable alternative and Orphcrack can be used if comparing hashes with rainbow tables.
+John is a viable alternative and Orphcrack can be used if comparing hashes with rainbow tables, but I'm not going to detail them in this guide yet.

 ## Hashcat